xianghuiluo/TechnicalNotes/articles/wireguard.md

 ```

 ### NAT Traffic to Internet
+Depending on the home router, it may not NAT the traffic from WireGuard VPN IP's to the internet.
+If this is the case, the WireGuard VPN server has to do the NAT.
 In the server configuration file, add the following two line in the *[Interface]* section:
 ```
 PostUp = iptables -t nat -A POSTROUTING -m iprange ! --dst-range 192.168.0.0-192.168.1.255 -o eth0 -j MASQUERADE PostDown = iptables -t nat -D POSTROUTING -m iprange ! --dst-range 192.168.0.0-192.168.1.255 -o eth0 -j MASQUERADE